Snickerdoodle Recipe (THE BEST Snickerdoodles)

 Tip: Want to make these a little unique and have people wondering what’s just a little different about these?
 Try adding 1/4 to 1/2 teaspoon ground nutmeg to the dough.
 People will flip over them!

-These will freeze great.
+Snickerdoodles freeze well.
 If you freeze the dough, wait to roll it in the cinnamon sugar mixture until you’re ready to bake them.
-You can also freeze them already baked, as well.
+You can also freeze them already baked.

 They will keep in the freezer for 2-3 months.